 The dog measures up to 24 inches in height.
 Their bodies can weigh a whopping 95 pounds once in the adult stage.
 This dog radiates positivity from afar and can live for 10-14 years.

-Their prominent ears fall towards its side cheeks.
+Their prominent ears fall towards their side cheeks.
 The Catahoula’s glass-like eyes.
 Their smooth coat is uniquely patched and can be colored in various colors ranging from red, gray, and black to blue merle.

 The dog is completed by a whip-like tail, which is relatively long and slender.